edictlab/JRubyCipango/README.markdown

 For understanding SIP and HTTP servlets please see [cipango.org](http://cipango.org), [Wikipedia article](http://en.wikipedia.org/wiki/Java_Servlet) or other.

 #### Adding a standard HTTP servlet:
-    myserver.add_http_servlet http_app, params
+    myserver.add_http_servlet http_app, options

 where:

 - `http_app` is a HTTP servlet instance,
-- `params` is a parameters hash with the following keys:
+- `options` is an options hash with the following keys:
   - `:servlet_name` is a servlet's name,
   - `:context_path` is a servlet context path (default value is `'/*'`) and
   - `:init_params` are the servlet's initialization parameters given as a Ruby Hash (optional).